 The Downtown staple was built in 1911 as the Union National Bank Building - one of the country’s earliest steel and concrete skyscrapers - and restored as a hotel in 2004, the 12-story Hotel Icon is a beacon for patrons with an appreciation for architecture.
 It represents the neo-classical period with intricately carved exterior Corinthian columns and soaring 30-foot Doric interior columns (not to mention impressive decorative plaster molding).
 The hotel once housed architect John Staub, who designed local landmarks Rienzi and Bayou Bend.
 Other notable tenants included Jesse H. Jones, Texas’ first investment banking firm Neuhaus & Co. and international construction company Brown and Root.

 For more than a decade, the 18-acre, Houstonian Hotel, Club and Spa served as the formal residence of President George H. W. Bush and his wife Barbara, while Bush Senior served as vice president and president (1981-1992).
-The pair stayed at the property 10 to 15 times each year and, although they did sleep in The Manor House before it became the hotel’s signature restaurant, the Bush family later moved to room 271 so the President could be more easily guarded and the Secret Service could room above and below.
+The pair stayed at the property 10 to 15 times each year and, although they did sleep in The Manor House before it became the property's private restaurant, the Bush family later moved to room 271 so the President could be more easily guarded and the Secret Service could room above and below.
 The room was later expanded to include four regular rooms, with two living rooms and two bedrooms - all customized with personal touches and monogrammed towels (compliments of The Houstonian).
+The Manor House, which had been open only to members of the Houstonian, is now open to the public for lunch.
+Guests can see the Botanic Room, where the G-7 Summit Treaties were signed and where then-Secretary of State James Baker and Soviet Foreign Minister Eduard Scheverdnadze met to discuss defense treaties.

 When it opened as the Auditorium Hotel in 1926, the property now known as the Lancaster Hotel was the pride and joy of Italian-born investor Michele DeGeorge.
 Today, DeGeorge's great-grandson runs the family-owned hotel in the heart of the Downtown Theater District.
 In 1927 and 1928, the hotel's guest roster included a regular actor at the nearby Palace Theater, Clark Gable.
 Hotel legend goes that management once had to hold Gable's trunk for ransom because he failed to pay his bill.
 When Gable got the lead in one of his stock company's plays, his pay increased and the dashing actor started to gain fame on the streets of Houston.
 A few decades later, two other famous guests, cowboy Gene Autry and his horse Champion, entertained service men and women during World War II at the Stage Canteen in the property's basement.
 Many of these memories are cataloged in history albums in the hotel lobby.